What is an API?

 API calls in the cloud, and the REST interface

-So far I've been talking about frameworks and libraries which are normally copied to your machine locally and compiled or interpreted with the rest of your application.
-But what if the code is in the cloud?
-The "cloud" is of course just a fun marketing term.
-We're still talking about code, but it's on someone else's computer instead of yours - could be a state-of-the-art facility or one person working out of their basement.
-So if you don't have access to the code to compile it into your own, how do you safely access it?
+So far I've been talking about frameworks and libraries which are normally copied to locally and compiled or interpreted with the rest of the app.
+But what if the code is running on someone else's computer instead of ours, and we can't copy it?
+It could be running on one server in a basement somewhere or in a state-of-the-art facility – if we don't have access to it, what do we do?

-This is the what I think most people mean by APIs now, at least most of the time.
-There are thousands of services all over the world, written in any one (or a combination) of a hundred different languages, and the problem is how to share all of that with whatever you're writing in the language of your choice?
+That's what most people mean by APIs.
+There are thousands of services all over the world, written in any one (or a combination) of a hundred different languages, and the problem is how to integration it using the language of your choice?
 There are a number of ways, but the most popular right now is the REST interface.

-Any time you access a page in your web browser, it sends a "GET" message to the page's url like (i.e. "http://www.example.com"), and in return some web server somewhere in the world (you don't care where or how) returns a block of html markup representing that page to you.
+Any time we access a page in a web browser, the browser sends a "GET" message to the page's url like (i.e. "http://www.example.com").
+In return, some web server somewhere in the world returns a block of html markup representing that page to you.
 Your browser uses that and says "okay, there's a table tag so let's add a table, and a blockquote tag so let's format that however it's supposed to look, and oh! an image tag".
-It renders the page and does more "GET" operations to get all the images and so on and so forth.
+It renders the page and does more "GET" operations to get all the images and stylesheets and so on and so forth.

 If you want to see something kind of neat, download Postman and try performing a "GET" on some websites.
 You'll see the markup your browser gets when it requests a site, and you can even use this tool to send "POST" and "DELETE" requests to sites too, if you know of a URL that expects them.